-The Company leases its headquarters at an 8,700 square foot facility at 137 Commercial Street, Plainview, New York 11803, under a lease with a term that expires on September 15, 2022 and with a base annual rental of approximately \$69,000.
-The Company's NetWolves unit leases a 16,200 square foot facility in Tampa, Florida, under a lease expiring in May 2020 with an annual rental of approximately \$174,000.
-VHC-IT leases a 3,500 square foot facility in Nashville, Tennessee pursuant to a one-year lease expiring April 2019 with an annual rental of \$49,000.
+The Company leases its headquarters at an 8,700 square foot facility at 137 Commercial Street, Plainview, New York 11803, under a lease with a term that expires on September 15, 2022 and with a base annual rental of approximately \$71,000.
+The Company's NetWolves unit leases a 16,200 square foot facility in Tampa, Florida, under a lease expiring in May 2020 with an annual rental of approximately \$177,000.
+VHC-IT leases a 3,500 square foot facility in Nashville, Tennessee on a month-to-month basis with an annual cost of \$49,000.
 The Company is evaluating possible renewal options and believes sufficient space is available at similar cost in Nashville.
 We believe that our current facilities are adequate for foreseeable current and future needs.

 We also lease approximately 1,500 square feet of office space in New York City under a lease that expires on May 31, 2020.
-The annual base rent for this lease is approximately \$58,000.
+The annual base rent for this lease is approximately \$60,000.
+We currently do not intend to renew this lease.

 We lease our engineering and production facilities in China.
-Specifically, we lease approximately 20,400 square feet under leases expiring in September 2019, August 2020, September 2020, and December 2020 at an aggregate annual cost of approximately \$75,000 in Wuxi, China.
-Such leases are renewable upon expiration.
+Specifically, we lease approximately 14,700 square feet of space in Wuxi, China under leases expiring in August 2020, September 2020, and December 2020 at an aggregate annual cost of approximately \$58,000.
+Wuxi leases are renewable upon expiration.